 Hurrah for shopaholics!
-You can finally go beyond online shopping.
-Retail businesses will be able to reopen their brick-and-mortar outlets.
-Malls in Singapore may be subjected to capacity limits.
-Best to avoid long queues for now.
+You can finally go beyond online shopping as retail businesses have reopened their brick-and-mortar outlets.
+But malls in Singapore may be subjected to capacity limits, so it’s best to avoid long queues for now.

-Food and beverage businesses, including cafes, restaurants, and food courts (yes, bubble tea outlets too) will be open for dine-in.
+Cafes, restaurants, and food courts are open for dine-in.
 However, there shouldn’t be more than five diners per table.
 Liquor sales and consumption must end at 10.30pm.
 Also, live music and television or video screenings at F&B outlets are not allowed at the moment.
-Bars will remain closed, so it’s still takeaway cocktails for now.
+Some bars will remain closed, so it’s still takeaway cocktails for now.
 Refer to this list of permitted services for more info.

 Gym rats and the outdoorsy bunch, we hear you.
-Sports, parks and other public facilities including playgrounds, beaches, swimming pools, bowling alleys, stadiums, gym and fitness studios, along with function rooms and facilities in private condos and clubs, will reopen.
+Sports, parks and other public facilities including playgrounds, beaches, swimming pools, bowling alleys, stadiums, gym and fitness studios, along with function rooms and facilities in private condos and clubs, have reopened.

-Museums will reopen from 26 June with safety measures such as SafeEntry check-in and check-out, temperature taking and mandatory masks for visitors.
-Tours will not be held for now and interactive exhibits will remain closed.
-Visitor volume will also be limited (remember, groups of 5 or less only!)
+Museums have reopened with safety measures such as SafeEntry check-in and check-out, plus temperature taking and mandatory masks for visitors.
+Tours are allowed, but in groups of five or less.

-Heritage centres including The Indian Heritage Centre, Malay Heritage Centre and Sun Yat Sen Nanyang Memorial Hall will be open for visitors on 3 July.
+Heritage centres including The Indian Heritage Centre, Malay Heritage Centre and Sun Yat Sen Nanyang Memorial Hall are also open for visitors.

-Cinephiles, the wait is over as cinemas will finally resume movie screenings from 13 July with a maximum of 50 patrons in each cinema hall and a one-metre distancing requirement.
+Cinephiles, you no longer have to Netflix and chill at home as cinemas have resumed movie screenings with a maximum of 50 patrons in each cinema hall and a one-metre distancing requirement.
 Family and friends of up to five people may sit together without the one-metre rule.
 A mask must be worn at all times, including inside the cinema hall.

-We’re particularly thrilled about this one: All personal wellness and home-based services are also set to resume.
-That means you’ll be able to enjoy massages, spas, facials, mani-pedis at nail salons, hair removal and other aesthetic services.
-Of course, you’ll have to adhere to safe distancing and other precautionary measures.
+We’re particularly thrilled about this one: All personal wellness and home-based services are back on track.
+Go ahead and book your massages, spas, facials, mani-pedis at nail salons, hair removal and other aesthetic services.
+Of course, don’t forget to adhere to safe distancing and other precautionary measures.

 All other healthcare services such as individual healthcare screenings, face-to-face visits at residential facilities for the elderly and eldercare services will continue too.